someengineering/resoto.com/blog/2022/05-16-resoto-metrics/index.md

 ​...
 ```

-Now this is useful but what would be even more useful was if I could compare the current value to the one from an hour ago, a day ago, a month ago, a year ago, etc. This is where time series come into play.
+Now this is useful but what would be even more useful was if I could compare the current values to the ones from an hour ago, a day ago, a month ago, a year ago, etc. This is where time series come into play.

 #### Time series